mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_basics_I.md

 > where n(t) is the population size at time t, r is the net per capita growth rate, and K is the
 > carrying capacity of the dish/woods.
 >
-> To get started, write Python expressions that do the following:
+> To get started, write R expressions that do the following:
 >
 > 1. Create variables for `r`, `K`, and `n0`, setting these equal to 0.6, 100, and 10, respectively.
 > 1. Create the variable `n1` and calculate it's value.
 Do the same for `n2`.